-Prof. Ash Wechalekar, Consultant Haematologist
+Prof. Ash Wechalekar, Consultant Haematologist & Professor of Medicine and Haematology

 Prof. Ash Wechalekar

-Prof. Ash Wechalekar MB BS, MD, FRCP, FRCPath, DM
+Prof. Ash Wechalekar MD FRCP FRCPath DM

 Prof. Ash Wechalekar